Oakland County Child Killer: Resumed investigation and new evidence

-Investigation reports released to family of the victims
+Investigation reports released to families of the victims

 Police reports obtained by Barry King included new revelations, including DNA testing of new suspects and the bloodstained ligature and sketch from Busch's apartment.
 Catherine Broad, King's sister, compiled an archive of investigation material as the case grew.

-Upon researching the case records, the King family produced a documentary entitled Decades of Deceit, which condemns the police and prosecutors for alleged shoddy investigations and uncooperative communication, and, in particular, of disregarding leads the family discovered in 2006.
-Funds generated from the sale of the documentary were donated to the Tim King fund, designated to help abused children and support activities for Birmingham children.
+Upon researching the case records, the King family produced a documentary entitled Decades of Deceit, which condemns the police and prosecutors for alleged shoddy investigations and uncooperative communication and, in particular, for disregarding leads the family discovered in 2006.
+Funds generated from the sale of the documentary were donated to the Tim King Fund, designated to help abused children and support activities for Birmingham children.

 DNA tests of hair

 Forensic DNA tests conducted in 2012 showed that hair found on the seat of Sloan's car and on the bodies of Stebbins and King were a match and came from the same unknown man.
 The hair DNA does not match Sloan, but implicates someone he knew or lent his car to.